mikemcbride/dotfiles/README.md

 - Open any file in vim and run `:PackerInstall` to install all plugins
 - Sign in to VS Code Settings Sync to bring over settings and extensions.

+### Alfred

+You can export your Alfred preferences and import them when setting up a new machine.
+I highly suggest doing this.

 ### More Apps to Install